ESPRI-Mod/docs/mkdocs/docs/esgf/troubleshooting.md

 ## Description

-This procedure describes common issues related to migrating an ESGF node, and how to fix them.
+This procedure describes common issues related to migrating or running an ESGF node, and how to fix them.

 ## Migrating from ESGF 2.7 to ESGF 4 on CentOS 6